manthanank/learn-angular/README.md

 ## Introduction

-**Angular** is a popular open-source web application framework developed by Google.
-It is used for building single-page web applications and dynamic web applications.
-Angular provides a set of tools and libraries for building modern web applications, including components, services, forms, routing, HTTP client, and more.
-Angular is built using TypeScript, a superset of JavaScript that adds static typing and other features to the language.
+**Angular** is a popular open-source framework by Google for building single-page and dynamic web applications.
+It offers tools and libraries for components, services, forms, routing, and HTTP client, all built with TypeScript.
 Angular is known for its performance, scalability, and developer productivity.

 ### Features of Angular